 1/3 c.
 Lavender Purex Laundry Crystals (alternatively, if you’d prefer a different scent, they make several to choose from!)

 They are ALL available in the Laundry aisle in your local stores (walmart, target, grocery stores, etc).
 In a medium bowl combine the borax, washing soda and purex crystals, mixing well, set aside nearby.

-Step 7: The bottom layer will become quite thick, use the back of your wooden spoon to break the layer away from the jar (be careful, it will “spoosh” up at you!)
+The bottom layer will become quite thick, use the back of your wooden spoon to break the layer away from the jar (be careful, it will “sploosh” up at you!)

-Step 8: Screw the blade from your blender directly onto the jar and whip it (While it’s still somewhat warm).
-It will have an Off color (almost greenish when whipped due to the color) Repeat with Second Jar
+Screw the blade from your blender directly onto the jar and whip it (While it’s still somewhat warm).
+It will have an Off-color (almost greenish when whipped due to the color) Repeat with Second Jar

 Here is EXACTLY how I use our detergent:

 - start the water, (hot- Cold- or warm- doesn’t matter)